-Objectives of the Programme: The M.A.
-Programme in Journalism and Mass Communication that is being offered by KKHSOU has been prepared confirming the mission and goals of KKHSOU i.e. 'education beyond barriers'.
-To achieve this mission, the MA in Journalism and Mass Communication Programme has the following objectives:

-a) To equip the learners with potential skills in order to enable them to enter the competitive markets in journalism and mass communication
+Objectives: The M.A.
+Programme in Journalism and Mass Communication that being offered by KKHSOU has been prepared confirming the mission and goals of KKHSOU.
+This programme would contribute to the mission and goals of KKHSOU in the following manneri.
+To equip the learners with potential skills in order to enable them to enter the competitive markets in journalism and mass communication